wso2-attic/private-paas-cartridges/common/docker/base-image/README.md

 ## How to build

-(1) Remove logic which set the root user password, this will disable root user login with credentials:
+(1) Default username is root and password is set to wso2.
+If you want to disable root user login with credentials, remove following code block from the Docker file.
 ```
 RUN mkdir -p /var/run/sshd
 RUN echo 'root:wso2' | chpasswd